jmonlong/PopSV/ClusterManagement.md

 ## Sending Jobs

 In practice, **you won't have to write this part** as we provide full pipelines.
-You might still need to change a bit the resources of the jobs (they might change from one cluster to another).
+You might still need to **change a bit the resources of the jobs** (they might change from one cluster to another).
 More precisely I'm talking about the `resource=` parameter in the `submitJobs` command.
 After doing this, if you are not interested in more details, you can jump directly to the next section for an overview of a pipeline script.

-Here is a quick summary of *BatchJobs* commands used in the scripts:
+Otherwise here is a quick summary of *BatchJobs* commands used in the scripts:

 * `makeRegistry` creates a registry used to manipulate jobs for a particular analysis step.
 * `batchMap` adds jobs to a registry.
 Simply, you give it a function and a list of parameters.
 One job per parameter will be created to compute the output of the function using this specific parameter.